Faculty and Fields of Study

 Many students are able to extend the period of time during which they are funded with internal or external grants.

-In addition to the application requirements of the Graduate School (three letters of recommendation, a statement of purpose, and transcripts), the Field of History requires all applicants to submit a writing sample (an academic paper or essay that demonstrates their ability to do historical research, 20-25 pages).
-Applicants must also have taken the Graduate Record Examination (verbal, quantitative, and analytical -- the subject exam in history is not required).
-GRE's must normally be taken before December so that scores will be reported in time for review for admissions in January.
-GRE scores more than 5 years old will not be accepted.
-Non-native speakers of English must take the Test of English as a Foreign Language (TOEFL).
+In addition to the application requirements of the Graduate School (three letters of recommendation, an academic statement of purpose, a personal statement and transcripts), the Field of History requires all applicants to submit a writing sample (an academic paper or essay that demonstrates their ability to do historical research, 20-25 pages).
+Non-native speakers of English must take the Test of English as a Foreign Language (TOEFL), or the IELTS exam (need combined score of 7.0, or higher).
 TOEFL scores cannot be more than 2 years old at time of application.
 (Exceptions to TOEFL exam are listed here: http://www.gradschool.cornell.edu/admissions/applying/english-language-proficiency-requirement).
+Exam scores must be included in the application by the December 15 deadline.
 Faculty may also choose to interview prospective students via telephone.
-See graduate school information regarding tests scores - GRE, TOEFL.
+See graduate school information regarding tests scores - TOEFL, IELTS.
+Please note: We no longer require or consider the GRE as part of the application process.

-To apply for graduate study go to the Cornell Graduate School web site, for the on-line application.
+To apply for graduate study, go to the Cornell Graduate School web site, for the on-line application.
 All supporting documents (writing sample, letters of recommendation, etc.) should be submitted with the application.
-For any questions or concerns regarding your application, contact the graduate field coordinator, Barb Donnell, at firstname.lastname@example.org.
-Completed applications (including all supporting documents) must be received by January 1 in order for applicants to be considered for admission in the following academic year.
+For any questions or concerns regarding your application, contact the graduate field coordinator, Barb Donnell, at email@example.com.
+Completed applications (including all supporting documents) must be received by December 15th in order for applicants to be considered for admission in the following academic year.
 Late or incomplete applications will not be considered after the deadline.
-You are advised to please contact the graduate field coordinator before the deadline to make sure that all of your required documents for the applcation have been received.
+You are advised to please contact the graduate field coordinator before the deadline to make sure that all of your required documents for the application have been received.
 Admissions decisions are made by late February.

 Due to the large and very competitive pool of applicants each year, the field of History does not admit students for a Masters degree only.